Dietrich von Jagow: Reputation today

-Despite his commitment to Nazism, Jagow was posthumously "de-Nazified" with a judge in West Germany ruling on 13 February 1950 that Jagow was a "lesser offender" as the judge ruled he was not a committed Nazi and conducted himself in "an idealistic and decent way".
+Despite his commitment to Nazism, Jagow was posthumously "de-Nazified" with a judge in West Germany ruling on 13 February 1950 that Jagow was a "lesser offender", as the judge ruled he was not a committed Nazi and conducted himself in "an idealistic and decent way".
 Jagow's widow was living in dire poverty with seven children to raise, and it appears that the judge's ruling was intended to help her by allowing her to collect a widow's pension rather than being based on an objective assessment of his career.
+The German historian Daniel Siemens wrote that in the early years of the Federal Republic, there was a marked tendency towards the legal and historical rehabilitation of the Nazis with journalists, politicians, university professors, and judges speaking of the "idealistic" and "decent" people who were alleged to have constituted the majority of the Nazis with only a minority being condemned for "aberrant" behavior during the Holocaust.
+Siemens wrote that this distinction between the majority of the "good" Nazis who were said to have been working to make the world into a better place vs. the few "bad" Nazis who did not worked for the rehabilitation of the vast majority of Nazis and Nazi supporters into the mainstream of West German life in the 1950s while maintaining an ostensibly anti-Nazi veneer.

 Jagow's son, Henning, defends his father today, insisting that he was "a political idealist, naïve and relatively stubborn with regard to political developments, but at the same time a decent man, guided by Christian ethical principles, for whom morality and honor were important and who in latter years surely must had his doubts about the evils of the Nazi regime".
 Henning von Jagow claims that his father's suicide was an act of political protest against the Nazi regime that was consistent with the aristocratic code of honor that he professed to live by.
 By contrast, in Württemberg, the Land (state) where Jagow spent much of his life, he is still remembered for the "reign of terror" he launched in 1933.